Kiryat Tivon, Israel – The park in the hills

 For many years a lively youth exchange programme has been carried out and organised by the Braunschweig youth department.
 The high school Wilhelm-Gymnasium participates in this exchange.
 Besides there is also a student exchange program between the Waldorfschule Braunschweig and the Shaked Waldorf High School in Kiryat Tivon.

 To learn more about the current activities with Braunschweig’s twin city, please click here:

 Apart from this, an annual artist exchange has been established by the support of the Braunschweig Association of Artists and the Foreign Relations Committee in Kiryat Tivon.
 Also other groups like athletes, scientists or citizens groups visit their twin city regularly.

 Nearly every year the German-Israeli Society in Braunschweig organizes study excursions to Israel, which include a visit to Kiryat Tivon.
 It also seeks to deepen the citizens' understanding for each other by arranging lectures, exhibitions and music- and dance performances.
-The Jewish community, the Society for Christian-Jewish Co-operation and the City of Braunschweig, supports this.
+The Jewish community, the Society for Christian-Jewish Co-operation, and the City of Braunschweig support this.

 Please click here for further information about the German-Israeli Society:

 Since 2015 there is the possibility to accomplish a voluntary service in Kiryat Tivon which is organised by the “Stiftung Ökumenisches Lernen der Evangelisch-lutherischen Landeskirche in Braunschweig” (Foundation for oecumenic learning at the Regional Lutheran Church in Braunschweig).
 For this purpose, young people from Braunschweig work in a day care centre for old people, in the Jewish-Arab Waldorf kindergarten “Ein Bustan” or in “Kfar Tikva”, the “Village of Hope”, an establishment similar to a kibbutz for people with disabilities.

 For more information and experience reports, please see: